Quantum Reservoir Computing for Realized Volatility Forecasting: Empirical Analysis

 Among the classical linear models that we use, \texttt{AR1}, \texttt{AR3}, \texttt{ARMAX}, \texttt{HAR}, \texttt{HARX} are estimated using ordinary least squares or maximum likelihood methods, depending on the structure of the model.
 In addition, the machine learning based \texttt{LSTMX} model is implemented with two layers of \texttt{LSTM} cells.
 The hidden state size is set to 60 for the \texttt{LSTM} model and 50 for the \texttt{LSTMX} variant.
-The model parameters are optimized using the ADAM optimizer, with a learning rate of $0.001$.
+After that, a linear regression is used to transform the output of LSTM(X) into the prediction of $\widehat{RV}_t$.
+The model parameters are optimized using the ADAM optimizer, with a learning rate of $0.001$, the batch size of $64$, and $100$ epochs.
 For the classical reservoir computing models (\texttt{RC} and \texttt{RCX}), the reservoir consists of 50 hidden neurons for \texttt{RC} and 20 hidden neurons for \texttt{RCX}.
 The leak rate, which controls the speed at which the state of the reservoir evolves, is set at 0.6.
 The spectral radius, which influences the stability and non-linearity of the reservoir, is fixed at 0.9.
+The input scaling, which is a coefficient applied on $W_{in}$, is set at $0.1$.
 The readout matrix $W_{out}$, responsible for mapping the reservoir states to the output, is estimated using ridge regression to mitigate overfitting and improve generalization.
-All machine learning hyperparameters, including architecture choices and training settings, are selected using time-series-aware cross-validation procedures within the training window to ensure generalization and robustness.
+All machine learning hyperparameters, including architecture choices and training settings, are selected using time-series-aware cross-validation procedures within the training window to ensure generalization and robustness.{~(see Appendix~\ref{Hyperparameters} for more informaiotn)}